-We have done more than fifteen cruises around the world and absolutely love them.
+We have done more than twenty cruises around the world and absolutely love them.
 Our first cruise was for our honeymoon more than eight years ago.
 We did a two week Mediterranean cruise and I had so many questions as I was preparing for the cruise.
-Today we are answering first cruise questions.
+Today we are answering first time cruise questions.
 Please let us know if we missed any or if we can help you with any specific cruise questions.

 Are you planning your first cruise?
 You might also like these other cruise posts:

-Do I just walk onto the ship?
+Do I just walk onto the cruise ship?

 Yes and no. When you arrive at the port terminal you will need to clear security, have your passport scanned and have your photo taken for your cruise card.
 There is also the opportunity to have an embarkation picture taken.